 Once your payment reports have accepted, they will completely automate the bookkeeping for claims with this payer.
 We take information from the payment reports and automatically record the insurance payment in your account and apply the correct reimbursement amounts to each session.

+That's it!
+Dealing with insurance companies just got a little bit easier.
 Let us know how we can help you as you get started!